 - Put the offshoot in damp Sphagnum Moss

-- Ensure a humid and warm environment so roots can produce quickly on your cutting
+- Ensure a humid and warm environment so roots can produce quickly on your cutting.

 - Voila you have a new baby Anthurium warocqueanum

-From a pleasant topic to a not so pleasant one.
+From a pleasant topic to a not-so-pleasant one.
 Let’s now have a look at common problems.

-Anthurium warocqueanum Problems
+Anthurium warocqueanum seeds

 The velvety thick leaves are getting damaged easily.
 A common cause is if water remains on the surface of the leaves for too long.